-The magnetism of a manger has completely overshadowed the responsibilities of the players on the pitch.
-For example, The England job is a poisoned chalice not because the players are incompetent, but due to the misguided perception that each new manager is going to be English football’s messiah elect.
-Therefore the people who make these appointments need to take into account the aforementioned factors, chiefly the personality of the man, or woman, for when the FA become more open minded, then fashion in football will come to mean a very different thing entirely.
-Anyway, this is why Brian Clough never became England manager, because he was an entertainer who had a penchant for late night talk show appearances.
+The magnetism of a manager has wholly overshadowed the responsibilities of the players on the pitch.
+For example, the England job is a poisoned chalice not because the players are incompetent, but due to the misguided perception that each new manager is going to be English football’s messiah elect.
+Therefore, the people who make these appointments need to take into account the factors above, chiefly the personality of the man, or woman, for when the FA become more open-minded, then fashion in football will come to mean a very different thing entirely.
+Anyway, this is why Brian Clough never became England manager, because he was an entertainer who had a penchant for late-night talk show appearances.

-Like politicians most managers are media trained, so it is essential they look the part.
+Like politicians, most managers are media trained, so they must look the part.
 Tony Pulis is not judged by the style of football his teams play, but by the clothes he wears.
-However the two have come to mean the same thing; a working class man in a tracksuit invented route one football, apparently.
+However the two have come to mean the same thing; a working-class man in a tracksuit invented route one football, apparently.
 Whereas Pep Guardiola’s tika-taka football was tailored made for Barcelona, much like his suit.

-Managers are important in the modern game, although it’s very easy to get carried away with one person and their philosophy; Arsene Wenger’s diplomatic panache is nothing unless his player’s can stick the ball in the back of the net.
-Football is an unsophisticated sport played by simple-minded people, therefore the manager has all the brainpower.
+Managers are essential in the modern game, although it’s straightforward to get carried away with one person and their philosophy; Arsene Wenger’s diplomatic panache is nothing unless his players can stick the ball in the back of the net.
+Football is an unsophisticated sport played by simple-minded people; therefore, the manager has all the brainpower.
 This mistaken sense of supremacy has clouded the FA and contributed to half a century of terrible England managerial appointments.
 It’s time to take a manger for what they really are, which is just an over-hyped PE teacher who coaches young men how to kick a ball and run around a football pitch.